Governance can be a scary word.

-Making a point to discuss the intranet often is a great way to amplify the good behaviours that blossom as a result of launching a new intranet.
-Gather key stakeholders regularly to ensure the governance matrix is being carried out by setting up a meeting schedule at the beginning of an intranet project.
-Bi-weekly working group meetings based on standing topics are a great way to keep intranet conversations going along.
-And, add the intranet to other meeting agendas, such as quarterly management meetings or weekly communications check ins, to give it a cross-functional focus.
+It is important to gather key stakeholders regularly to ensure the governance matrix is carried out.
+Bi-weekly working group meetings based on standing topics are a great way to keep intranet conversations moving forward.
+Consider also adding the intranet to other meeting agendas, such as quarterly management meetings or weekly communications check-ins, to give it a cross-functional focus.

-An intranet governance cycle helps organize governance activities like maintaining a current and measurable intranet strategy, seeking and discussing feedback, and making improvements based on stakeholder and staff input.
-Use the feedback collected to form a framework for action, basing any new recommendations on observations, conclusions and design implications drawn from the data collected.
+An intranet governance cycle helps organize governance activities like maintaining a current and measurable intranet strategy, seeking and discussing feedback, and making improvements based on stakeholder and employee input.
+Use the feedback collected to form a framework for action, basing any new recommendations on observations, conclusions, and design implications drawn from the data collected.

 Any intranet governance plan is a good plan

 Even the simplest governance model is effective in ensuring continued intranet success.
 We advise clients to create a workable plan that they can regularly monitor and modify as necessary.
 It can be as simple as putting together an outline of your governance process along with some guidelines, like regular meetings.
 If you find your governance structure needs work, switch it up.
 It’s a living resource, just like your intranet.